yqsongGitHub/RENC/README.md

 Through the utilization of RENC, our methodology offers a comprehensive framework for identifying and prioritizing target genes in duplication hotspots, considering enhancer-gene relationships from multiple perspectives.<br />

-RENC is designed with respect reference to [BEDTools](http://quinlanlab.org/tutorials/bedtools/bedtools.html) for command-line style programming，we provide a shell script and user guide via this github page.
+RENC is designed with respect reference to [BEDTools](http://quinlanlab.org/tutorials/bedtools/bedtools.html) for command-line style programming, we provide a shell script and user guide via this github page.

 ------
 ## Requirements